 Do you really understand what it means to be organic?
-A quick search of the internet will five you the pros and cons of eating organic produce, eggs, and meats.
+A quick search of the internet will fil you in on the pros and cons of eating organic produce, eggs, and meats.
 But have you considered the birds, bees, and butterflies?
 Do they know the difference?

 The USDA National Organic Program (NOP) defines organic as follows: